oneapi-src/level-zero-spec/core/PROG.md

 ### cl_program
 @todo Zack any details about program sharing
-- clBuildProgram or clCompileProgram/clLinkProgram must be called prior to $xDeviceRegisterCLProgram
+- clBuildProgram or clCompileProgram/clLinkProgram must be called prior to xeDeviceRegisterCLProgram

 ### cl_command_queue
 @todo Brandon any details about command queue sharing